darktjm/auis/README.md

-In particular, the apt class and all its descendents (e.g. tree, suite, org, bush, chart) are full of unimplemented ideas and bugs which indicate that even the ipmlemented ideas never worked properly.
+In particular, the apt class and all its descendents (e.g. tree, suite, org, bush, chart) are full of unimplemented ideas and bugs which indicate that even the implemented ideas never worked properly.
 The atk/widgets hierarchy is documented only by a half-written design document that has more ideas than actual documentation.
 The help facility seems great, until you find out that most of the help text is